Majority of lawmakers support $15M in emergency fuel aid

-The Massachusetts Association of Community Action said Tuesday that 40,000 low-income households heat their homes with oil and most of those households have already used up their federal benefit.
+The Massachusetts Association of Community Action said this week that 40,000 low-income households heat their homes with oil and most of those households have already used up their federal benefit.
 Fuel aid flows to 160,000 households each year.

 Lawmakers say many families struggling with benefit levels use dangerous methods to provide heat, including space heaters, stoves or fireplaces.
 In other cases, they may choose to use limited income to pay for heat rather than food or health care.